 The Carry Handle

 Military practice is zeroing the 6/3 sight for 300 meters.
-That is the elevation setting available.
-Since that is significantly below a 100-meter POI, the elevation drum bottoms out well before you can raise the POI high enough.
+Since that is significantly below a 100-meter point of impact (POI), the elevation drum bottoms out well before you can raise the POI high enough.

 The military intended for all personnel to use the 36m/300m zero and then swap to the larger 0-2 aperture for fighting.
 The underlying concept here is called the Point Blank Zero.